APRIL 5, 2019 | WRITTEN BY MOLLY

 Did you know all puppies are born with blue eyes?
-I didn't.
+I didn't know this until pretty recently.
 Probably because I don't get to see a lot of new born puppies.

 Usually by the time I see them, they are several weeks old and have already changed to their permanent darker eye color.

 For the first couple of weeks of a puppies life their eyes will be closed.
 It's around their third week when they begin to open them and reveal those baby blues.

 When they are a few weeks old, their eye color slowly begins changing to a hue of their eye color to come.

 It's when they are about 10 to 12 weeks old that their eyes changed into their permanent eye color, usually dark brown or black.
 Although some puppies may take up to 16 weeks old for this to happen.

 There may be a some puppies who will keep their blue eyes, but this is a rare exception.